 - 2 bay leaves

-- freshly ground black pepper about 1/2 teaspoon
+- ½ teaspoon freshly ground black pepper adjust to taste

 - 1 cup Swiss cheese shredded